robertwoodland/y13project/TO-DO.md

 Standardise project states as output of getProjects

 Validate adding tasks so as not to include commas (,)
-Make updateTasks update tasks as well as adding new ones
 Completed tasks count (store in users, use as context, increment when task completed)